addisalemseifu/bookstore-app-with-react/README.md

 # 📖  Bookstore website setup.<a name="about-project"></a>

-> This is the Connecting with API part of the bookstore project.
+> This is a Bookstore App developed with React and Redux/toolkit that use BookstoreApi as a database and allows the user to add books and remove books from his cart.

 ## 🛠 Built With <a name="built-with"></a>